monyishh/CampusBaazar/README.md

 ### Run Program

-To run the website, you need to run server firstly by running this command `npm run start`.
-After the server has started, you jump into client folder by running command `cd client` and then run `npm run start` to start the website.
+To run the website, you need to run `npm start` to start the website.

 ## Technologies